BunsenMcDubbs/congressvis/README.md

 ### Quick Overview

  - `data/` has the raw data from govtrack (see README there)
- - `utils/` has python scripts to quickly import `data` files into MySQL
+ - `data/utils/` has python scripts to quickly import data files into MySQL
  - The rest of this repo is/will be nodejs stuff